archieyates/stream-stats-tracker/readme.md

 - _Deaths_: How many deaths have happened in this playthrough
 - _Sessions_: How many sessions have been spent on this game
 - _Status_: Is this playthrough currently in-progress, current, complete etc.
-- _VOD_: Link to the Youtube playlist of the VODs
 - _Playtime_: How long the playthrough took
 - _Bosses_: List of boss entries for this playthrough with each boss having the following formats:
 	- _Lookup_: The lookup name for the boss used to identify it (this needs to be unique)